 Before you go ahead and uninstall all of it, however, we would advise keeping Dell Update and Dell Customer Connect, especially if you aren't comfortable going on the hunt for driver updates whenever necessary.
 Yes, you can do everything these programs do yourself, but having these convenient programs isn't so bad.

 The rest of the programs are entirely optional, like Dell Cinema Color, which will balance the color profile of your display around a few different presets.
 However, right out of the box, the XPS 15's display is pretty much perfect, so we don't see any reason to do this.

 Dell knocks it out of the park when it comes to security features, however.
-This new XPS 15 features both Windows Hello flavors, allowing you to either log in with your face or your fingerprint.
+The 2020 XPS 15 features both Windows Hello flavors, allowing you to either log in with your face or your fingerprint.
 This might sound like overkill to some, but if you typically wear glasses or makeup, Microsoft's facial login isn't great, making the fingerprint scanner more reliable.

 It's going to be exceedingly rare that anyone uses both of these options, but we love that Dell is giving folks the choice.